Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 ```

-The adc value is read from analog channels of sensything and the adc data is send to the browser while http data  request from server.
+The ADC value is read from analog channels of sensything and the ADC data is sent to the browser while HTTP data request from the server.

  ```c